Horde-Of-Greg/NFu-kyouki-s/README.md

+# <h1 align="center">NomifactoryCEu: kyoumei Edition

+Welcome to NomifactoryCEu: kyoumei Edition, this is a fork of <a href="https://github.com/Nomi-CEu/Nomi-CEu"> NomifactoryCEu</a>, with extra spices which I (kyouki) enjoyed playing.
+This fork aim to make some mechanics of the pack a little bit more complex and adding more features as well as expanding the endgame (Past UHV)

+## Notable Changes:
+- Forced Hard/Expert Mode
+- AE2 channel mechanic enabled
+- Disabling item/fluid conduits and FE/RF to EU conversion
+- Extra addons such as AE2 Crafting Tree Legacy, AE2FCR, ZBGT
+- Many more will be added/tweaked to make the pack interesting!

+This fork was originally made for easier updates and installing, the project might not be very active

+:D

+I am happy to play NomifactoryCEu, special thanks to NomiCEu dev team, Exa, MkcTao and HOG

 <p align="center"><img src="https://raw.githubusercontent.com/Nomi-CEu/Branding/refs/heads/main/Nomi%20CEu/Logo/256x/logo-normal.png" alt="Logo"></p>
 <h1 align="center">Nomifactory CEu</h1>
 <p align="center"><b><i>Fork of <a href="https://github.com/Nomifactory/Nomifactory"> Nomifactory</a>, using <a href="https://github.com/GregTechCEu/GregTech"> GregTech CEu</a> and its related mods.</i></b></p>